SAP/alert-notification-node-client/docs/event-api-objects/consumer-event.md

 #### Description

-Describes details regarding the undelivered/matched event, e.g. when it was stored in Alert Notification, what is the delivery status, etc.
+Describes details regarding the undelivered/matched event, e.g. when it was stored in Alert Notification service, what is the delivery status, etc.

 #### Properties